OpenTSDB/opentsdb.net/docs/source/api_http/stats/region_clients.rst

 /api/stats/region_clients
 =========================

 Returns information about the various HBase region server clients in AsyncHBase.
-This helps to identify issues with a particular region server.
+This helps to identify issues with a particular region server. (v2.2)
-Available from version 2.2.0.

 Verbs
 -----